LSU-UE4/UE5-Level-Design/gameplay-scale/README.md

 ##### `Step 13.`\|`UE5LD`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Now lets create a jump height of 4 meters.
 Lets call it `BR_JumpPlatform_Tall`.
 I will let you do this on its own.
 Then press run and double jump over the platform.
+You need to ensure that you can only clear it with a double jumnp.
+Call it `SM_DoubleJumpPlatform`.

 https://user-images.githubusercontent.com/5504953/182051795-244c175e-b02e-4f50-9cbe-7679c60c098f.mp4